zorael/lu/README.md

 #### [`objmanip.d`](source/lu/objmanip.d)

-Struct/class manipulation, such as setting a member field by its string name.
+Struct/class manipulation, such as assigning a member a value by its string name.
 Originally intended to only accept string values but now works with any assignable type.
 When the passed value doesn't implicitly match, `std.conv.to` is used to coerce.

 ```d
 struct Foo